How Much Money is Required to Start a Restaurant?

 • Optimize Staffing: Adjust staff schedules based on peak hours to avoid overstaffing and reduce payroll costs.

-• Invest in Technology: Use tools like iOrders to streamline ordering and delivery, improving efficiency.
+• Invest in Technology: Use tools like iOrders to simplify ordering and delivery, improving efficiency.

 • Create a Contingency Fund: Set aside 5-10% of monthly revenue for unexpected expenses.